• About

 APPLY

-Considering the gaps in formal professional dance education in Greece, particularly in artistic and pedagogical approaches, the limited postgraduate opportunities in Greece, as well as the systemic inequalities, this program offers a meaningful alternative for recent graduates of professional dance schools.
+Considering the gaps in formal professional dance education in Greece, particularly in artistic and pedagogical approaches, the limited postgraduate opportunities in Greece, as well as the systemic inequalities, this program offers a meaningful alternative for recent graduates of professional dance, theater and performance schools.
 It aims to provide access to creative tools and knowledge that will help participants deepen their practice and expand their artistic resources.

 The scholarship program is financially supported by the Greek Ministry of Culture for the period 2025-2026.